git-itmailbox/BoardroomBooker/README.md

 **Test task: Boardroom Booker.**
-In this task I try to do not use any 3rd-party libraries.
+In this task I do not use any 3rd-party libraries.

 1. download
 2. Create db for this project